Simblissity home > G.E.T.

 Eagle Creek Canyon image gallery ]

-The historic Safford-Morenci Trail follows a former trade route between the two communities that share its name.
-The GET follows quiet, viewful dirt roads and washes north of Safford to join it in the high desert Gila Mountains of Arizona, where recently improved foot trail and occasional creek beds make for interesting, remote, and highly varied trekking.
-Colorful box canyons lead into and out of the valley of riparian Bonita Creek about half way along, and beyond the route climbs to Bellmeyer Saddle, a scenic grassy expanse at 6000'.
-Descending to Eagle Creek in its rugged sandstone gorge - prime bighorn sheep country - an alternate route soon climbs away, while the main GET turns north, following Eagle Creek's canyon upstream, with numerous (though generally mild) fords.
+The Old Safford-Morenci Trail follows a former trade route between the two towns from which it finds its name.
+The GET follows quiet, viewful dirt roads and washes north of Safford to join this BLM-administered historic trail in the high desert Gila Mountains of Arizona, where developed singletrack trail, old roads, and cairned drainage courses make for interesting, remote, and highly varied trekking.
+Colorful box canyons lead into and out of the secluded riparian corridor of Bonita Creek about half way along, and beyond the route climbs to Bellmeyer Saddle, a scenic grassy expanse at 6000 feet in elevation.
+Descending to Eagle Creek in its rugged, winding gorge - prime bighorn sheep country - an alternate route soon climbs away, while the main GET turns north, following Eagle Creek's canyon upstream, with numerous (though generally mild) fords.
 White-nosed coati are often seen cavorting among sycamores and cottonwoods in the creekside riparian forest.
-At length the Painted Bluff Trail leads us east away from the river, along the way offering glimpses of ancient petroglyphs in a high-desert mountain landscape rich with solitude.
-Views at last open toward the vast open-pit of the Morenci copper mine as our route descends to cross the Coronado Trail, a winding mountain highway with potential opportunities for a ride into Morenci village.
+At length the Painted Bluff Trail leads us east away from the river, along the way offering glimpses of ancient pictographs in a high-desert mountain landscape rich with solitude.
+Views at last open toward the vast open-pit of the Morenci copper mine as our route descends to cross the Coronado Trail, a famously serpentine mountain highway with potential opportunities for a ride into Morenci village.
 Historic Clifton, another resupply option, lies several miles farther downhill, a virtual living history museum to the region's early mining days.

 Resources